Bedside Report

 Consider a team-care model.
 Assign a nurse and one or more aides as a team to care for a group of patients.
 With a team, it is more likely someone will be available to meet patient needs.

 Try consolidating.
-While not always possible, handing off a set of patients between two nurses makes report more efficient.
+While not always possible, handing off a set of patients between two nurses makes reporting more efficient.
 Consolidate assignments as much as possible, while considering patient acuity and nurse skills.

 More Topics